Sindhi-NLP/sindhi-NLP-dataset/awamiawaz articles classification dataset/README.md

-# Kawish Article Dataset
+# awamiawaz articles classification dataset

-The dataset is the collection of sindhi articles from daily kawish newspaper from numerous well known authors.
-This dataset contains all available articles from [Kawish Article Gallery]('https://www.thekawish.com/Articles1/')
+The dataset is the collection of sindhi articles from [awamiawaz.pk](https://awamiawaz.pk/).There three classes of articles in the dataset 1. entertainment 2. sports and 3.
+Science and Technology.
+This dataset is collection of 3k+ articles.
+This dataset can be used to test the classification techniques on sindhi text.

 ## Data collection methodology

-This dataset is created by scraping the [Kawish Article Gallery]('https://www.thekawish.com/Articles1/') using python.
+This dataset is created by scraping the [awamiawaz.pk](https://awamiawaz.pk/) using python.
 Beautiful soup is used for the scraping the content of the page.

 ### Description of the data

-This data is organized in single CSV file with  the name daily kawish article dataset.csv.
+This data is organized in single CSV file with  the name Articles Dataset.csv.
 Data organization structure for the repository is shown below

 ```
-daily kawish articles/
-    -kawish article dataset.csv
-    -README.md
+awamiawaz articles classification dataset/
+    -Articles Dataset.csv
     -README.md
 ```

 ### And file formats